Policy

 The Financial Aid Office will evaluate each of these measurements at the end of each academic term (including summer term).
 Students, who do not meet the standards of the GPA or Pace will be placed on Financial Aid Warning.

 Students in the Warning status may continue to receive Title IV financial aid for one additional term.
-At the end of that term, if they have not met the GPA and Pace requirements, they will be placed on Financial Aid Probation (suspension).
+At the end of that term if they have not met the GPA and Pace requirement, they will be placed on Financial Aid Probation (suspension).

 Students on Financial Aid Probation will be ineligible to receive any Title IV financial aid (including loans) and must take classes at their own expense until GPA and/or Pace meet the standards outlined in this policy.

-Students who do not meet the Maximum Time Frame (MTF) measurement are not eligible for a Financial Aid Warning Period and immediately become ineligible for Title IV financial aid.
+Students who do not meet the Maximum Time Frame (MTF) measurement are not eligible for a Financial Aid Warning Period and immediately become ineligible for Title IV financial aid as soon as it is determined that the student is not able to complete their program within the max time frame limit.

 Warning Transfer Status

-If the student is found to be in a Max-Time Frame status, the student will be required to complete a Financial Aid Appeal to determine aid eligibility.
+If the student is found to be in a Max-Time Frame status, the student will be required to complete a Financial Aid Appeal to determine aid eligibility for the term the student is planning to enroll.

 Procedures for Appeal